-- Overall ceiling of the investment: "Financial Commitment" plus amount in EEFC A/c plus amount raised via ADR/GDR issue - Financial commitment of the IP can not be more than 400% of the Net worth of the IP; however, financial commitment exceeding USD 1 (one) billion (or its equivalent) in a financial year would require prior approval of the Reserve Bank - Net worth: Regn.
+- Overall ceiling of the investment: "Financial Commitment" plus amount in EEFC A/c plus amount raised via ADR/GDR issue - Financial commitment of the IP can not be more than 400% of the Net worth of the IP; however, financial commitment exceeding USD 1 (one) billion (or its equivalent) in a financial year would require prior approval of the Reserve Bank - Net worth of Holding or subsidiary company maybe taken into account to the extent not availed - Net worth: Regn.
 2(o)-Paid up capital and free reserves - What is Financial Commitment?
 [Reg.2(f)]

 - Financial Commitment Reg.2(f):

 - Amount of Direct Investment by way of contribution to the equity and loan and 100% of guarantees issued by an IP to or on behalf of its overseas JVC or WOS plus 50% of Performance Guarantee

 - Contribution to Equity can be by

 - Cash contributions or

 - Purchase of Shares or by Capitalization of Exports and Repatriable Entitlements

+- External commercial Borrowing (ECB)

 - Swap of IP's shares or

 - > ADR GDR Swap

 - Loan to Overseas Entity (only if Equity is issued to IP)

 - Guarantees to or on behalf of overseas entity